xp44mm/Notebook/F#/Combining Functional and Imperative Efficient Precomputation and Caching.md

 let ref v = {contents = v}
 ```

-When using F# 4.0 you don’t need to use ref cells as much as with previous versions of F#, as a single ¡°let mutable¡± can usually be used as an alternative.
+When using F# 4.0 you don't need to use ref cells as much as with previous versions of F#, as a single ¡°let mutable¡± can usually be used as an alternative.